maksimmerkulov/head-first-java-2nd-edition/README.md

   - Page 79 — Cool things you can do with parameters and return types
   - Page 82 — Encapsulating the GoodDog class
   - Page 84 — Declaring and initializing instance variables
+  - Page 85 — The difference between instance and local variables

 ![Chapter 4](images/chapter-04.png)